supechicken/waydroid-androidtv-build/README.md

 ## Features
 - Full-featured Android TV 11/13 build with GApps preinstalled
 - VA-API video acceleration support for Intel/AMD GPUs
+- Works with libhoudini ARM translation layer
 - Works with Widevine L3 (only for x86-64 at this moment)
-- Built with Mesa 24.3
+- Built with Mesa 25.1

 ## Known bugs
-- Settings app crashes when developer options turned on
 - Tell me if there are anything else :)

 ## Installation (Usage/Install GApps)
 - Check [Release](https://github.com/supechicken/waydroid-androidtv-build/releases/latest) page for more information

 ## Source code
-All modified materials used for building ATV images can be found in the [Waydroid-ATV](https://github.com/Waydroid-ATV) organization
+All modified materials used for building ATV images can be found in the [WayDroid-ATV](https://github.com/WayDroid-ATV) organization

 ## Screenshots
 <img width="750" alt="Homescreen" src="screenshots/homescreen.png" />